-Curricular Practical Training (CPT) is a type of work authorization that allows F-1 international students to participate in paid off-campus academic internships during their degree program.
-The purpose of CPT is academic, not just for employment purposes, and the internship must be considered an integral part of a student’s degree program.
+Curricular Practical Training (CPT) is a type of work authorization that allows F-1 international students to participate in paid and unpaid off-campus academic internships and practicums during their degree program.
+The purpose of CPT is academic, not just for employment purposes, and the internship/practicum must be considered an integral part of a student’s degree program.

 Quick Navigation